Have you ever noticed your Twitter profile picture is blurry and wondered why that was happening and what you could do to fix it?

 To ensure a high-quality picture, maximize the camera settings before taking the picture.

 Lighting is essential when taking photos, especially when using a camera phone.
-If you take the picture in a dark room or at night, it will look blurry when uploaded to a social media site like Twitter.
+If you take a picture in a dark room or at night, it will look blurry when uploaded to a social media site like Twitter.

 When taking a picture for your Twitter profile, try to zoom out to create some distance between yourself and the subject of the photo.
 That will help prevent distortion caused by objects being too close together in the frame, leading to poor focus in some parts of the image while others remain sharp and clear.